pods-framework/pods/readme.txt

 = Easily display your content =
 There are several ways to get Pods data to show up throughout your site, but with any WP object type you create or extend with Pods, you can use all of the functions and methods you're already used to -- out of the box!

-We'll add some more documentation here about our fully revamped theming API, stay tuned!
-Our united theming API lets you theme your content types across every type of Pod, regardless if it's a post type or taxonomy, or.. you get the picture.
+We'll add some more documentation here about our fully revamped Theming API, stay tuned!
+Our United Theming API lets you theme your content types across every type of Pod, regardless if it's a post type or taxonomy, or.. you get the picture.

 = Customized Management Panels =
 Utilize Pods UI (included in Pods 1.10+) to build your own Custom Management panels for your Pods.